Cyranixonpj/Cyranixonpj/README.md

 * Levels polishing and testing

 # 3. [Need more UPUP](https://github.com/Cyranixonpj/Pjatk_GameJam_2024)
 Top down pixel art shooter game inspired by "Hotline miami" series.
 Created during 2024 PJATK Game Jam by a team of 4 programmists and 2 artists.
 Below you can find short video presenting game narrative and gameplay.
-Also on [itch.io](https://vicki11.itch.io/need-more-upup) page there is a playable build of the game which is suggested to be downloaded as a .zip file.
+Also on [itch.io](https://vicki11.itch.io/need-more-upup) page there is a playable build of the game which is suggested to be downloaded as a .zip file for better experience.
 * [Video](https://www.youtube.com/watch?v=mQ1bZkmIaV8&ab_channel=SzczurekMaurycy)

 Parts of the game I was responsible for: